-People with thick sticky blood have a much higher chance of strokes, heart attacks and high blood pressure.
-These problems may happen when you are still relatively young, say in your forties and fifties.
+People with thick sticky blood have a much higher risk of strokes, heart attacks and high blood pressure.
+These problems may happen when you are still relatively young, in your forties and fifties.
 This is a well-known fact and has led to the widespread use of daily aspirin to thin the blood.
 However, recently this practice has been called into question by the results of a study published in the Journal of the American Medical Association JAMA 2012; 307:2286-94.

 - Try some spicy food – like curries (which contain turmeric), chilli, pepper, cayenne and ginger – they are natural blood thinners.

-Keep your liver healthy because it will keep your triglyceride levels lower; this is vital for healthy non-sticky blood.
+- Keep your liver healthy because it will keep your triglyceride levels lower; this is vital for healthy non-sticky blood.

-Avoid eating too much sugar, as it makes your blood sticky and viscous.
+- Avoid eating too much sugar, as it makes your blood sticky and viscous.
 Diabetics have the highest risk of strokes and heart disease.

-Drink 8 to 10 glasses of water daily – you can substitute herbal teas for water.
+- Drink 8 to 10 glasses of water daily – you can substitute herbal teas for water.

-Try to throw in some regular exercise and you will keep your blood naturally thinner and add many good quality years to your life!
+- Try to throw in some regular exercise and you will keep your blood naturally thinner and add many good quality years to your life!